henkpb/micl/components/checkbox/README.md

 This will initialize any checkbox group, including those that will be added to the DOM later on.

-### Demo
+### Live Demo
-A live example of the [Checkbox component](https://henkpb.github.io/micl/checkbox.html) is available for you to interact with.
+A live example of the [Checkbox component](https://henkpb.github.io/micl/checkbox.html) is available to interact with.

 ## Variants
 Adding the `micl-checkbox--error` CSS class to the `<input>` element will create an error-checkbox as specified by the Material Design 3 specification.